Where can an EFSC degree take you?

 Eastern Florida State College offers a high quality education close to home — then once you earn your associate's degree you can transfer to the college or university of your choice to complete a bachelor's degree (or stay right here at EFSC as a junior in our new bachelor's programs).

-Here's a general look at your transfer options with a two-year degree.
+Eastern Florida has a collection of articulation agreements in place, the formal documents that spell out the transfer process after getting an EFSC degree.
+Plus below is a general look at your transfer options with a two-year degree.
 FloridaShines, the state's online college advising and records system and a service of the Florida Virtual Campus, also provides invaluable resources on your transfer rights.

 Bachelor's Degree from Eastern Florida